darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 | Are there any missing values?           | There are minimal missing values, and appropriate handling techniques such as imputation or exclusion may be needed. |

 These tables provide a structured view of the dataset, detailing the schema of the raw data, an understanding of each feature's role, and key summarizations that highlight the data's scope and completeness.

+## ### Data Cleaning and Handling Missing Values

+In preparation for analysis, the dataset underwent several key data cleaning steps to handle missing values, encode categorical variables, and mitigate the influence of outliers.

+1. **Trimming Extreme Values (Outliers)**:
+   - To reduce the impact of extreme outliers, we filtered the `balance` and `duration` columns.
+Records with `balance` less than 10,000 and `duration` less than 1,800 seconds were retained.
+This helps in maintaining a clean dataset by excluding potentially anomalous data points.

+2. **Handling Missing or Specific Values in `pdays`**:
+   - For the `pdays` column (number of days since the client was last contacted in a previous campaign), entries with a value of `-1` were replaced with `0`, indicating no prior contact; all others were marked as `1`.

+3. **Binary Encoding of Categorical Variables**:
+   - The dataset contains several binary categorical variables (`default`, `housing`, `loan`, and `y`).
+These were encoded to numerical values where `yes` was encoded as `1` and `no` was encoded as `0`.

+4. **Converting Month Names to Numerical Values**:
+   - The `month` column (indicating the last contact month) originally contained month names.
+These were converted to their respective numerical values for easier temporal analysis.

+5. **Creating Cyclical Features for `day` and `month`**:
+   - To capture the cyclical nature of time-related features, new columns representing sine and cosine transformations of `day` and `month` were introduced.
+This transformation helps in preserving the cyclical relationships (e.g., December and January are close).

+Through these cleaning steps, the dataset was prepared for subsequent analysis, ensuring that it is free from extreme outliers, missing critical values, and encoded appropriately for modeling and visualization techniques.